In this article

 Step 2: Establish Your Zoning Strategy

 The best way organize cleaning supplies is to store them where you actually use them.
 This is known as "zoning."
-Instead of one massive, overflowing "cleaning closet," experts recommend a decentralized approach.
+Instead of one massive, overflowing "cleaning closet," go for a decentralized approach.

 The Kitchen Zone